Construction of two-bubble blow-up solutions for the mass-critical gKdV equations: Construction of the approximate solution

 \item \emph{Estimates related to $\Psi_{4}(V)$.} We have

 In particular, we have

 \end{enumerate} \end{lemma}

 \begin{proof} Proof of (i).
 The proof for the $H^{1}$ norm estimate of $\Psi_{1}(V)$ is a direct consequence of Definition~\ref{def:Admissible} and Lemma~\ref{le:RAB}.
-On the other hand, using the exponential decay of $Q$, we find
+On the other hand, using the exponential decay of $Q$ and Lemma~\ref{le:boundinter}, we find

 In addition, from Remark~\ref{re:Y} and Remark~\ref{re:P}, we check that